botswin/BotCloud/RESPONSIBLE_USE.md

 # BotCloud Responsible Use Guidelines

-BotCloud is a commercial privacy browser service.
+BotCloud is a commercial anti-detection cloud browser service.
 Every customer shares the same infrastructure, so one team’s workload can affect everyone else.
 Please keep the following ground rules in mind before you launch new jobs.

 ## Before You Start

-- Operate only on systems you own or on systems where you have written authorization for privacy or security testing.
+- Operate only on systems you own or on systems where you have written authorization for automation or security testing.
 - Route traffic through proxies that you control and that comply with local regulations.
 - Use synthetic or anonymized data unless a contract explicitly allows real user information.
 - Review and follow the terms of service for every third-party website, API, or SaaS product you access through BotCloud.